qlik-oss/core-website/docs/tutorials/hello-engine.md

 2. Run the application.
    Run the following command in a command shell:
+[//]: # (This is a block of code - bash)

         $ npm run hello-engine

-    This command runs the application, which communicates with QIX engine and retrieves the version number.
+    This command runs the application, which communicates with QIX Engine and retrieves the engine semantic version.
 If successful, you will see a response like the following:
+[//]: # (This is a block of code - bash)

         $ npm run hello-engine